-With the exception of two driveways and a farm access road, completion of the Little Heaven Grade Separation project will extend the controlled access portion of SR 1 southward from Barkers Landing and the St. Johns River.
+With the exception of two driveways and a farm access road, completion of the Little Heaven Grade Separation project extended the controlled access portion of SR 1 southward from Barkers Landing and the St. Johns River.
 The remainder of SR 1 north travels as a limited access highway to the Korean War Veterans Memorial Highway (SR 1 Turnpike) at Dover Air Force Base.

 Delaware State Route 1 - 2015 Annual Average Daily Traffic (AADT)